fredrikaverpil/fredrikaverpil.github.io/mkdocs/posts/2021-11-13-installing-poetry-globally.md

 # Installing Poetry system-wide

-I recently got some feedback (thank you [@simmel](https://github.com/simmel), much appreciated!) on a previous post on [2021-04-17-debugging-poetry]({{< ref "2021-04-17-debugging-poetry" >}}).
+I recently got some feedback (thank you [@simmel](https://github.com/simmel), much appreciated!) on a previous post on [debugging Poetry](2021-04-17-debugging-poetry.md).
 I then realized it was a bit hard to follow if all you wanted to do was to install Poetry globally, with some added control from the [default installation method](https://python-poetry.org/docs/#installation).

 This post aims to focus on this and cover the different system-wide installation alternatives that I am aware of.